 Here are why visiting Hokyoin Temple should be in Kyoto’s autumn itinerary:

-The view alone is so stunning that anyone effortlessly falling for as soon as walk into the garden.
-This Temple is surrounded by a picturesque garden of autumn hue that seemed to never end.
-Every corner breathes the autumn and the ground too projecting autumn.
+The view alone is so stunning that anyone effortlessly falling for as soon as you walk into the garden.
+This temple is surrounded by a picturesque garden of never ending autumnal hue.
+Every corner of the temple boasts autumn beauty, and the ground too projecting autumn.

 It’s Off the Beaten Path